-Girls enjoy taking part in sport and being active but feel the sports they have access to at school is limited in comparison to boys.
+"Girls enjoy taking part in sports and being active but feel the sports they have access to at school are limited in comparison to boys."

-In the Girlguiding Girls' Attitude Survey 2021, Covid-19 has significantly and profoundly changed girls' and young women's lives over the past 18 months.
-The survey captures the pandemic's impact and offers a snapshot of how it has influenced girls' views about themselves and the world around them.
+In the Girlguiding Girls 'Attitude Survey 2021, COVID-19 has significantly and profoundly changed girls 'and young women's lives.
+The survey captures the pandemic's impact and offers a snapshot of how it has influenced girls 'views about themselves and the world around them.
 It also tracks their attitudes on wider topics such as happiness levels and access to STEM (science, technology, engineering and mathematics) subjects.
-Mental health has been significantly impacted and it's the girl's happiness that now needs to be addressed.
+Mental health has been significantly impacted, and it's the girl's happiness that now needs to be addressed.

 We think all girls should be encouraged to try new activities, discover new skills and be given an equal offering in terms of sports available to them.
-Hertfordshire Golf has put together the Girls Golf Challenge Badge to introduce golf to all girls and young women across Hertfordshire County and beyond.
+Hertfordshire Golf has put together the Girls Golf challenge badge to introduce golf to all girls and young women across Hertfordshire county and beyond.

-To obtain your Girls Golf Challenge Badge, we ask that you complete activities from each of the five sections:
+To obtain your Girls Golf challenge badge, we ask that you complete activities from each of the 5 sections:

-- About Golf
+- About golf

-- Fair Play
+- Fair play

 - Creativity

-- Golf Skills
+- Golf skills

-- Health and Exercise
+- Health and exercise

 The variety of activities means members from all sections can find out about different aspects of golf in a fun and informative way.
-We hope this badge gives them a taste of what golf can offer; a fun, friendly activity for everybody whatever their ability.
+We hope this badge gives them a taste of what golf can offer: a fun, friendly activity for everybody, whatever their ability.